OSVVM/osvvm.github.io/Overview/Osvvm1About.rst

 We have used our expert VHDL skills to create advanced verification capabilities that are easy to use.

-SynthWorks has been OSVVM for 25+ years in our training classes and consulting work.
+SynthWorks has been using OSVVM for 25+ years in our training classes and consulting work.
 During that time, we have innovated new capabilities and evolved our existing ones to increase